The Effects Contacts Have on Your Eyes

 Long-term use of contact lenses can also lead to changes in the thickness of the cornea.
 It can change the shape of the cornea, cause the formation of micro cysts, vision loss, and decreased corneal sensitivity.
 While most of these changes are reversible if you discontinue the use of contacts, the conditions can always return.

-Some other less serious conditions can result from wearing contact lenses.
+You may also experience some less severe issues from wearing contacts.
 These include dry eye syndrome, swelling of the cornea, allergic reactions, eye inflammation, and infections.
 If you have any of these conditions, it is best to see your eye doctor for proper treatment.
 However, after your condition has been treated, you should consider if contact lenses are right for you.

 You need to look at all the risks, even if you have never had a problem with contact lenses in the past.
 Most contact lens problems can occur at any time and can be brought on by years of repeated lens wear.